grdw/grdw/_posts/2023-10-01-my-intercom-part-1.md

 0 239 1 3 0 2 0 0 0 0 0
 ```

 It clearly doesn't return a response, so I'm doing something wrong.
 It's probably safe to assume the protocol rejects my request.
-However, these bytes do tell me something because it looks not to unfamilair to some of the requests I captured with PCAPdroid.
+However, these bytes do tell me something because it looks not too unfamiliar to some of the requests I captured with PCAPdroid.

-Going back to Wireshark I can actaully see a similar response, except after the "2" come two more zero's and two control bytes.
-Naturally, I'm actually curious if it matters what these two bytes are set to in all honesty, which we'll figure out later.
+Going back to Wireshark, I can actually see a similar response, except after the "2" come two more zero's and two control bytes.
+Naturally, I'm actually curious if it matters what these two bytes are set to in all honesty.

-After a lot of fiddling and manually setting bits and what not, I figured it out.
-To sucessfully make a call to my intercom this is what the Android app essentially does.
+After a lot of fiddling and manually setting bits and what not, I figured out the basics of the protocol; the TCP part, at least.
+To successfully make a call to my intercom we should repeat what the Android app essentially does:

 1. It opens up **one** TCP stream.
-2. It opens a channel starting from a random address
+2. It opens a channel starting from a random 2-byte address
 3. It executes a command over that channel.

 To elaborate on each step: